yixiaoyx/chrome-bgcolor/README.md

 Created by Yi Xiao.

 There are two versions:
-One changes the general background and text fields to palegreen.
+chrome-bg-only: changes general backgrounds and text fields to palegreen.
-The other also overwrites all div colors.
+chrome-bg-div: also overwrites all div colors.

 If the first one has no effect over a certain webpage, try the one overwriting divs.
 However be aware that a small number of webpages might lose some functionality when divs are altered.